 Along with the above cards, we eventually product-changed duplicate cards to the Chase Freedom to take advantage the 5x quarterly bonus categories when applicable.
 Further, once you start taking super nice trips, your friends start asking questions and want to get in on the secrets of free travel, and this opens up lots of referral opportunities that we’ve been able to use very well and earn points from!

 On top of sign-up bonuses, we organized our everyday spending to maximize bonus categories.
-Since we eat out and travel a lot, we get great returns on the Chase Sapphire Reserve® Card thanks to the travel and dining bonus categories which earn 3X points.
+Since we eat out and travel a lot, we get great returns on the Chase Sapphire Reserve® Card thanks to its powerful bonus categories, earning 3X on dining and up to 8X points on travel.

 We also charge almost everything on our various credit cards (mortgage, utilities, etc.) to maximize points earnings.
 However, it’s worth noting that we never carry a balance as the interest costs easily far outweigh the value of the points earned.